Question. Will HMRC think my offer is illegal?

 Arthur Weller replies:

 Answer: You are allowed to buy this house from your mum for whatever the family agrees to.
 HMRC do not come into this here.
-The amount of money that you actually pay will be the amount that you Land & Buildings Transaction Tax (LBTT) on.
-However for capital gains tax purposes, your mother is deemed to be selling it at its market value, and you are deemed to be buying it at the same amount.
+The amount of money that you actually pay will be the amount that you are liable to land and buildings transaction tax (LBTT) on.
+However, for capital gains tax (CGT) purposes, your mother is deemed to be selling it at its market value, and you are deemed to be buying it at the same amount.
 See HMRC’s Capital Gains manual (www.gov.uk/hmrc-internal-manuals/capital-gains-manual/cg14530).
 This is because you and your mum are connected persons.
 But if, as is quite likely, your mum has lived in her house as her main residence all the time she owned the house, she will not pay any CGT when she sells to you, even at a higher figure, because all her capital gain is covered by principal private residence relief.
 So there is nothing illegal in your offer.
 You just need to sort out your sister.